As we approach the end of the semester, Dana recognizes that the library is especially full.

 Here’s what we do to try to minimize frustrations:

-*Group study space – available in the Main Conference Room behind the reference desk, and in the smaller rooms toward the back of the library.
+*Group study space – available in the Main Conference Room and in the smaller rooms toward the back of the library.
 The Main Conference Room can be booked in advance, or the day you wish to use it.
 See library staff for assistance.
 The smaller group study rooms can be booked on the day you need them.
 Again, see library staff for assistance.

 *Individual study space – If you cannot find a seat or a computer, please approach a library staff person at either service desk.
 We will do our best to find a seat for you.